-In Australia, both Tesla and non-Tesla owners widely utilize the Tesla Destination Charger, making it a popular choice for electric vehicle charging.
+In Australia, both Tesla and non-Tesla owners widely utilise the Tesla Destination Charger, making it a popular choice for electric vehicle charging.
 These chargers, considered Level 2 chargers, can supply up to 22kW of power, depending on the charger’s power output configuration.
 As of February 2024, there are 668 Tesla Destination Charging locations across Australia and over 40,000 worldwide.
 This comprehensive blog post explores its functionality, eligibility to Non-Tesla cars, charging costs, distinctions from superchargers and available locations.

 ⏭ Jump Ahead